Razor-Sharp-Solutions/base58Converter/README.md

 Will be:
 >21111a

 ## Remarks
-* Changing a single byte in the array will not alter anything.
+* Changing a single byte in the array will not alter anything, at the moment you need to change the entire array in order to trigger the setter.
+Will be fixed in the next version.
-* The Number property is a big endian BigInt, so, as base 58, 1112 and 2 will both evalute to 1 decimal.
-The byte array will keep the 0x0 bytes correctly.